 Our morning activity was Open Paddle, which meant that we could kayak on our own around the bay.
 We could start and end our self-guided kayaking at any time within the several-hour Open Paddle window.

-We put on our lifejackets, but opted to skip the provided spray skirts.
+We donned our life jackets but opted to skip the provided spray skirts.
 It was a sunny day, without a rain cloud in sight.
 We put our rain pants on just in case.

 The two-person kayaks were set up on the lower aft deck, in an area the crew called “The Fantail”.